 Noun

-A long or broad Malay sword that is about one foot long, and comes with a wooden sheath.
+A long Malay knife that is about one foot long and comes with a wooden sheath.

-One day, at 2 am in the morning, four gangsters broke into our house with parangs.
+One night, at 2 am, four gangsters broke into our house with parangs.
 I do not know how I found the courage, but I fought them with my bare hands.
-Although I was badly injured and needed to visit the hospital to get more than 40 stitches, I had kept my family safe.
-The gangsters had also been injured by me during the fight, and were arrested later.
-(Lianhe Wanbao,28/4/2018)
+Although I was badly injured and had to visit the hospital to get more than 40 stitches, I had kept my family safe.
+The gangsters were injured by me during the fight and were subsequently arrested.
+(Lianhe Wanbao, 28/4/2018)

 巴啷刀(马)